Volunteer

 • Wildlife monitoring

-• Planting trees or bulbs
+• Planting trees or native plants

 Volunteers from Youth Build improve access along the Riverwalk Trail at Salmon Hole in Burlington, Spring 2016.
 Photo credit: Tim Larned